William-Searle/DeepPhase/README.md

 * OpenMP, version x.x.x or higher
 * GSL, version x.x or higher

-On *Ubuntu/Debian*-based distributions, these can be installed by running:
+On *Ubuntu/Debian*-based distributions, `GSL` can be installed by running:

     sudo apt install libgsl-dev